bluejw/BayesITR/README.md

 # BayesITR
-Robust Bayesian Learning for Individualized Treatment Rules Under Unmeasured Confounding
+R data and code for the paper: "Robust Bayesian Learning for Individualized Treatment Rules Under Unmeasured Confounding".